 So let’s look at components of a great log-line:

 I cannot tell you how many writers I ask, “So what’s your book about?” and they take off rambling for the next ten minutes.
 Often why writers are so terrified of the pitch session is that they cannot clearly state what their book is about in one to three sentences.

 Here is a little insider information.
-When we cannot whittle our entire story into a minimum of three sentences, that is a clear sign to agents and editors that our story is structurally flawed.
+When we cannot whittle our entire story into a maximum of three sentences, that is a clear sign to agents and editors that our story is structurally flawed.
 Not always, but more often than not.
 Your goal should be ONE sentence.
 What is your story about?